Jimwi/ilets_words/day6/2 20210826_fa_01_transcript.md

 Earlier this week, a Taliban spokesman said women should stay home for now because Taliban fighters basically haven't been trained to respect women.
 How do you interpret that?

 WARD: I mean, I think the way you interpret it is that the Taliban says one thing which is, oh, it's all about women's rights.
 And we've learned from the lessons of the past.
 And things are going to change.
-But then you scratch the surface just a tiny bit, and you quickly see how superficial those `platitudes` are because the reality is nothing has changed fundamentally in their ideology.
+But then you scratch the surface just a tiny bit, and you quickly see how superficial those `platitudes` are because the reality is nothing has changed fundamentally in their `ideology`.
 And they understand that if women right now are `intimidated`, if they're not out on the streets, if they're going out and buying `burqas`, as we found when we went to the market and spoke to the person selling burqas, and they start disappearing from public life, that makes their life that much easier when they then go about implementing this `draconian` version of Sharia law that essentially excludes women from civic life.

 And so what they're doing now is basically planting the seeds of, yes, we say you have all this protection and you have all these rights, but for now for your own safety because we're concerned, because we're `benevolent`, it's best for you to stay at home.
 And then we'll see about education.
 Because the thing with education they say is that once a woman hits `puberty`, she can't be educated in the same school as boys.
 So we need to build extra separate girls' schools.
 And the thing about working, as we've said women can work, is you can't actually work in the same place as a man.
 So we need to build separate workspaces for women.
 And the thing about being television reporters, as we said originally that you can, is that you have to cover your entire face, and you have to wear gloves.
 So you know, it's this sort of tricky language whereby they say one thing, and then very quickly, you realize that the actual meaning is something completely different.